criblpacks/cribl-crowdstrike-rest-io/README.md

 ## Release Notes

 ### Version 1.1.0
-* REST Collectors now rely oin variables for all configuration
+* REST Collectors now rely on variables for all configuration
 * Collector State Tracking and pagination fixes for Alerts and Vulnerabilities

 ### Version 1.0.1